 Adam does it in CSI NY.
 His dad was in New York for treatment and was essentially senile, at least part of the time.
 Adam eventually breaks down and can't keep from letting out his rage about the abuse he suffered, even though his dad can't remember it anymore.

-The name of this trope comes from the Garth Brooks song "The Night I Called the Old Man Out", in which the narrator and his father come to blows.
+The Trope Namer is the Garth Brooks song "The Night I Called the Old Man Out", in which the narrator and his father come to blows.
 It's never quite revealed what exactly the father is being called out for, but by the end of the song the son relents, realizes his father is right, and "prays someday he's half the man he is."

 Either a songwriter, singer, or someone closely associated with the band Simple Plan must have had some serious father issues, because a fair number of their songs are about just this: "Shut Up", "Perfect", "One Day", "You Don't Mean Anything".
 And isten to the song "This Song Saved My Life."
 There is a line which says that he became closer with his dad than he used to be.